Earth Notes: On Smart Heating For Small Buildings in the UK (2012)Updated 2020-09-20 08:03 GMT.

-This note looks at what we could do to 'smarten' up heating circa 2012 for UK homes and small premises such as community centres, small retailers, schools etc, including:
+This note looks at what we could do to 'smarten up' heating circa 2012, for UK homes.
+Also for small premises such as community centres, small retailers, schools etc, including:

-This is informed from trying to make my own modest ex-council house more efficient, now a "SuperHome", working on energy consumption from the school at which I am governor, and interesting knotty problems for which help was sought on Internet fora.
-These are all cases where there are unlikely to be dedicated facilities management staff being hounded by a CFO and the Corporate Responsibilty supremo, nor direct contracts for balancing services with National Grid, so relatively simple robust systems are the order of the day.
+This is informed by trying to make my own modest ex-council house more efficient.
+It's now a "SuperHome".
+Also from working on energy consumption from the school at which I am governor.
+Also interesting knotty problems for which help was sought on Internet fora.
+These are all cases where there are unlikely to be dedicated facilities management staff being hounded by a CFO and the Corporate Responsibilty supremo, nor direct contracts for balancing services with National Grid.
+So relatively simple robust systems are the order of the day.

-There is a host of potential reasons to smarten our heating systems, from strategic national level to personal tactics for warm toes and fingers, and not all components will support all of these, but like the best distributed algorithms can pull in the same general direction.
+There is a host of potential reasons to smarten our heating systems.
+From strategic national level to personal tactics for warm toes and fingers.
+Not all components will support all of these.
+But like the best distributed algorithms can pull in the same general direction.

 We have many tools ready to use at the domestic / small-building scale: